Best. Decision. Ever.

 Life was good.
 We felt settled and happy at the thought of raising our kids in such a progressive, yet family-focused town.
 Our house was done and even featured in a Wall Street Journal piece.
 It was the best home we'd enjoyed yet and one of my dearest friends on earth came to visit and decided to move her own family just down the road.
 Yes!
 Then my husband got the phone call.

 We were so inspired by our Austin income that we decided to purchase a property in Napa with an existing 400 square foot casita that brought in the same income our five-bedroom Austin home did.
-The plan was to build another apartment on top of the garage, which he dove into and renovate the 3.35 acre parcel on a Napa hilltop.
-We sipped our coffee watching the hot air balloons rise out of the valley for the month we lived there, were making friends slowly and settled in to the idea of a future in NorCal.
+The plan was to build another apartment on top of the garage, which he dove into, and renovate the 3.35-acre parcel on a Napa hilltop.
+We sipped our coffee watching the hot air balloons rise out of the valley for the month we lived there, where making friends slowly, and settled into the idea of a future in NorCal.
 Then the fires set in and took that dream away.
 We'd just shipped our valuables over from Austin, had a four-car carport full of unpacked items including every boy toy my husband loved including his Porsche (a life goal) and motorcycle.
 It all burned except the main house but it was uninhabitable so we let it go.
 We were so close to owning three Airbnb properties and tripling our rental income.

 In the end, we see all of it as a blessing.
 We were gifted with a happy accident called Airbnb and plan to make the most of it as a way to enjoy places we love, continue friendships in multiple locations, grow a portfolio for our family that will hopefully provide for our children after we're gone and enjoy the gift of diverse landscapes and cultures.
 There's a saying, it's not the punches (we all get them), it's how we roll.
 I hope this one we can remember for a lifetime.